Miguel Martínez de Pinillos Sáenz: Other business activities

 Already in the late 19th century known in the local press as „conocido comerciante”, later on Martínez de Pinillos emerged as tycoon of the provincial economy, his wealth translating into position in a number of corporative bodies, institutions and pressure groups.
 In the early 20th century he entered the local Cádiz Cámara de Comercio; entrusted with lobbying with central authorities in Madrid, later on he grew to vice-president of the Chamber, elected also vice-president of the Cádiz Liga Marítima.
-In 1936-1942 he was president of Caja de Ahorros y Monte de Piedad de Cadiz.
+In 1936–1942 he was president of Caja de Ahorros y Monte de Piedad de Cádiz.
 He is not known to have performed any official duties in local administration, though during his Cortes tenure he occasionally represented the Cádiz ayuntamiento in some business dealings.
 His combined income rendered him one of wealthiest men in the area and the second taxpayer of the Cádiz province.
 His 1930 contribution to the fiscal office was 17,831 pesetas; at that time annual budget of a 50,000-inhabitant Spanish city was around 1m ptas.